DR0N3-OFC/unimble_task/README.md

 ## Running the application

 - If you've installed from `docker-compose.yaml`, the application can be accessed on `http://localhost::5260`.
-- The hosted application can be found at `https://unimbletask.up.railway.app`.

 ## Directory Structure of the project